nonperforming/openspades/README.md

 ### cg_fov
 Default: 90

 FOV is very a preferential thing.
-For most people 90 FOV is fine; though nobody's judging you, go crazy and set it to 1 or 179 (anything more or less breaks the game - though I'm not stopping you though!)
+For most people 90 FOV is fine; though nobody's judging you, go crazy and set it to 1 or 179 (anything more or less breaks the game - I'm not stopping you though!)

 ### cg_ejectBrass
 Default: 0

-Disables the distracting shell casings when firing your weapon. ***Highly recommended not to turn this on.***
+Disables the distracting shell casings when firing your weapon, also slightly improving performance. ***Highly recommended not to turn this on.***

 ### cg_shake
 Default: 0